The entropic approach to causal correlations

 In contrast to the characterization based directly on the DAG variables, this approach leads to nontrivial entropic inequalities (i.e., not obtainable from the elemental inequalities in Eqs.~\eqref{shannonineqs_basic}) in the Bell scenario.
-For example, for two measurement settings per party, which we take as $\mathcal{X} = \mathcal{Y} = \{0,1\}$, one obtains the Braunstein-Caves inequality~\cite{Braunstein1988} together with its symmetries obtained by relabeling the inputs, namely,
+For example, for two measurement settings per party, which we label in this case $x,y=0,1$, one obtains the Braunstein-Caves inequality~\cite{Braunstein1988} together with its symmetries obtained by relabeling the inputs, namely,

 where $I(A_x:B_y)\coloneqq H(A_x)+H(B_y)-H(A_xB_y)$ is the mutual information between the variables $A_x$ and $B_y$.
 This inequality can be understood as the entropic counterpart of the paradigmatic CHSH inequality~\cite{Clauser1969}.